 Over the years, I have advised attorneys, authors, CEOs, doctors, patients, professors, scientists, students, therapists and others, and throughout my career I have always considered it a duty to contribute to the profession at large for the benefit of those we serve.
 As such, my scholarly works have appeared decade after decade in scientific and professional journals and books.
 And as Associate Editor of the Journal of Psychopathology and Behavioral Assessment, for 15 years I helped to steer important science into the psychological literature.
 Now, with the present website, I have chosen to provide a few of my thoughts with far less formality.

 As a consultant, professor, scientist, therapist as well as other roles I have had the pleasure to serve in, there have been innumerable rewards – – the most gratifying being to help generate a major success in a most difficult case.

 There is something so very special about helping a just cause overcome huge obstacles to bring about a most deserving outcome.
-I treasure them all and look forward to the next ones.
+I treasure them all.

 Perhaps the greatest honor bestowed upon me occurred in 2011 when the 50,000 member British Psychological Society named me alongside three of the world’s most outstanding clinical psychologists in history for my work on case formulation, in the first ever issued guidelines devoted exclusively to it, required for all practicing British psychologists to follow.